ExpediaGroup/heat/doc/readme_singleMode.md

 ```
 "responseCode": "200"
 ```
-*NOTE: if you don't specify the "responseCode" field, it's valued with "200" as default.*

 * **jsonSchemaToCheck** (_optional_) is the ID of the json schema to use to verify the correctness of the obtained response.
 Please refer to [jsonSchemas block](#single-mode.firstConf.jsonInputFile.jsonSchemas) to define the IDs.